marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 {{< image src="plexamp-mood.jpg" >}}
 {{< /image >}}

-I haven't taken it for a spin just yet but the premise of it is really cool and another example of the two track sources (local and tidal) playing nicely together.
+I haven't taken it for a spin just yet but based on the premise, I can see myself using this quite a bit.
+It also demonstrates yet again how nicely the two sources (local and tidal) can play together.

-With that, let's take a look at what makes this possible
+It's about time that we look at why they play nicely together so let's take a peek under the hood.

 ## How's the API though?